pts/minilibc686/README.md

   uClibc does.
 * Allow C++ with `g++ -fno-rtii -fno-exceptions', also clang++ like this.
 * Make strtod and strtol set errno if errno is used by the program.
+* Allow *.nasm source files in minicc; also make it work with --tcc.

 __END__